Learn to grab people’s attention & move them to act — May 16 – 20

 In this environment, how do you grab readers’ attention and move them to act?

-In this workshop, you’ll learn the art of persuasive writing — how to get readers to pay attention to your message, understand it, remember it and act on it.
+In this online course, you’ll learn the art of persuasive writing — how to get readers to pay attention to your message, understand it, remember it and act on it.

 “It was fantastic.
 I love that it’s science-based.
 Corporate communications struggle to position themselves as strategic.
 I feel I have concrete tools to state my case for how we write, now.”

 Read more rave reviews

 In this training, you’ll learn to write persuasive corporate communications messages that move your audience to adopt your call to action.
 Forget the theory, and practice real-world, proven-in-the-lab techniques in the art of persuasive writing.

 Why shouldn’t your message be as persuasive as twentieth century Americans including Martin Luther King Jr., John Kennedy, Margaret Chase Smith, Ronald Reagan and Dale Carnegie?
 Why shouldn’t you be able to construct and defend compelling arguments as well as lawyers and other debaters do?

 One secret to reaching readers is to position your message from your audience’s point of view.
 (Talk about personal development: This is obviously a practical skill in many settings — from lobbying for a raise to getting to run the remote on a Tuesday night.)